JonasJoKuJonas/homeassistant-WebUntis/README.md

 ## Configuration

 ### Server & School
-Visit https://webuntis.com and click on your school
+Visit https://webuntis.com and click on your school.

+In the URL you should find the information you need:
 ```
 https://demo.webuntis.com/WebUntis/?school=Demo-School#/basic/login
         ^^^^^^^^^^^^^^^^^                  ^^^^^^^^^^^